 What is genetic counseling?

 Genetic counseling is the process of helping people understand and adapt to genetic contributions to cancer.
-How might genetic counseling benefit someone who is healthy, but who has a family history of cancer?
 A small portion of cancer cases is caused by an inherited susceptibility to develop cancer.
 Genetic counseling can help identify that risk, and provide tailored direction for cancer screening and prevention.

 How might genetic counseling benefit someone who has been diagnosed with cancer?